mvrilo/go-redoc/README.md

 The template is based on the ReDoc's [bundle template](https://github.com/ReDocly/redoc/blob/master/cli/template.hbs) with the script already placed in the html instead of depending on a CDN.

+This package does not generate openapi spec file.
+Check [this example](_examples/gen) for using code generation with swag.

 ## Usage

 ```go